“Water and its Many Issues. Methods and Cross-cutting Analysis”

 The goal of the annual ASEAN Water Platform (AWP) is to build capacity in research on water natural resource management (WNRM) within the partner countries’ institutions.
-The Graduate Academy of Social Sciences, Can Tho University and Agence Universitaire de la Francophonie (AUF) have already organized similar event, “Tam Dao Days in Social Sciences” – http://www.tamdaoconf.com/en/presentation/.
+The Graduate Academy of Social Sciences, Can Tho University and Agence Universitaire de la Francophonie (AUF) have already organized similar event, “Tam Dao Days in Social Sciences” – https://www.tamdaoconf.com/en/presentation/.

 The purpose of AWP is to gather together researchers with different backgrounds in order to have an exchange of multidisciplinary methodological approaches related to the analysis of WNRM sector.
 Therefore, facilitators specialized in various fields will be carefully selected.
 A second objective is to disseminate knowledge on WNRM and enhance collaboration between the participants.